rune/rune/docs/docs/advanced/server-side-logic.md

 }
 ```

+That's it.
+Your logic code will now be linted to detect potentially unsafe code and prevent desyncs! 🧙‍♂️

-The Rune eslint plugin will by default check files named `logic.js`/`logic.ts` or files in a `logic` folder for the Rune SDK rules.
+By default, the plugin will check files named `logic.js`/`logic.ts` or files in a `logic` folder for the Rune SDK rules.
 If needed, you can specify more files to lint yourself with:

 ```json
 {